 The second and third points are easy if you use the simple starter “We help…” because you introduce the customer and benefit right at the beginning.

-Here is an example from Pure Potential.
+Here is an example from Ascent Learning.

 So, having mastered an elevator pitch for your sales or marketing role, why not have one ready to enhance your career prospects if the opportunity should arise?